-The next Carlisle Poetry Symposium will be held on Saturday 24th November at Carlisle’s Phil & Lit society.
+The next Carlisle Poetry Symposium will be held on Saturday 18th May at Carlisle’s Phil & Lit society.
 Readings will begin at 11.00.
-There will be five ‘Featured Poets’ who will read during the day and a panel discussion on the state of poetry in Cumbria (and across the border); there are more than 20 open mic spaces that can be claimed on the day, too.
+There will be at least six ‘Featured Poets’ who will read during the day, and there are more than 20 open mic spaces that can be claimed on the day, too.
 There will also be a pop-up bookshop that will sell the work of anyone who wishes it.
 Last time the pop-up bookshop made £400 and that money went directly back to the poets.

 There is no charge for the event at all.
 The idea is that people coming to the Symposium will want to buy poetry from the pop-up bookshop!